FranciscoCasado/learn-web-dev/11_js_data_types/readme.md

 `var` assignement works very similarly to `let`, however, it has `function` scope, instead of `block` scope. `var` variables can be re-declared (!), so in bigger bigger applications may produce several bugs caused by repeated variable names or by multiple references to variables with the same name.

 Also, `let` is not intended for global scopes, so even if a code may run while havin a `let` assignement in the global scope, many linters will complain about it.

+Given this restrictions, JS has variable *hoisting* wich enables the use of `var` in

 Better explanation here: https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var